 Getting interrupted sleep can negatively affect your normal blood pressure.
-Based on recent studies, nearly 80% of the cases of hypertension, 60% of the stroke cases, and 50% of heart failure cases are caused by undiagnosed sleep apnea.
+Based on recent studies, nearly 80% of the cases of hypertension, 60% of stroke cases, and 50% of heart failure cases are caused by undiagnosed sleep apnea.

 Research also indicates that insufficient sleep can impair your body’s ability to use insulin which can lead to diabetes.
-Fragmented sleep can also cause lowered metabolism and higher cortisol levels resulting in increased appetite but decreased the ability to burn fats and calories.
+Fragmented sleep can also cause lowered metabolism and higher cortisol levels resulting in increased appetite but decreased ability to burn fats and calories.

 12. Myth: There is no medical treatment for snoring.